GraphQLGuide/book/text/validation-and-execution/execution.md

   "data": null
 ```

 The client doesn’t get `bestHero`, even if it resolved without error, because `hero` can’t be null.
+If we want to avoid the possibility of this happening, we can make sure each root Query and Mutation field is nullable.